hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 Because your current terminal is listening to the topic, you will need to open another terminal.

-Once open, publish message to the test/message topic like this:
+Once open, publish a message to the test/message topic like this:

 ``` mosquitto_pub -h localhost -t "test/message" -m "Hello, world" ```
 If you look back at the first terminal now you should see this: